Lin Fa Kung, Tai Hang

 Kwun Yum (also named as Guan Yin) - Goddess of Mercy

 Kwun Yum or Kwun Sai Yum is known for centuries as a deity of sympathy, compassion and mercy, hearing the pleas of those who are suffering.
 Kwun Yum in the earlier times was a male divinity, but evolved to be a female deity in Tang Dynasty(唐朝).
 Arising from a saying that Kwun Yum studied Taoist teachings on lotus blossoms, some Kwun Yum Temples are also called Lin Fa Kung (Palace of Lotus Flower).
 Temples dedicated to Kwun Yum are often alternatively known as Shui Yuet Kung (Palace of Water and Moon), which stands for all that is quiet and peaceful and detached from the material world.

 Lin Fa Kung is a vernacular building with two halls.
 Its front hall is in half-octagonal shape with a double-eaves-tended roof and a verandah with western-style balustrades.
 Unlike most traditional temples where the main entrance is constructed in the middle of the facade, access to the temple is through the two staircases on the left and right side of the front hall.
 The rear hall is rectangular-shaped and consists of two levels, in between is where the Lotus Rock situated.

 Apart from Kwun Yum (Goddess of Mercy), the temple also houses Tai Sui (Sixty Gods of Time), Wai Tor (Buddhist Temple Guardian) and Choi Sun (God of Wealth).

-This temple was originally built in 1846.
-It assumed its present outlook in 1863 and was re-built by the Chinese Temples Committee in 1986.
+This temple was re-built by the Chinese Temples Committee in 1986.